teamlumos/terraform-provider-lumos/docs/resources/app_store_app.md

 Optional:

-- `app_id` (String) The ID of the app that owns this group.
+- `app_id` (String) The ID of the app that sources this group.
 Requires replacement if changed.
 - `id` (String) The ID of this group.
 Requires replacement if changed.
 - `integration_specific_id` (String) The ID of this group, specific to the integration.
 Requires replacement if changed.